NoroffFEU/development-platforms/vitejs-case-study.md

 Vite comes with **ESBuild** that's bundling the dependencies during the development and makes the bundling extremely quick compared to other frontend tooling package.
 Another key functions that's have made it so successfully is the advantage of using native ES modules that's is supported in almost all moderne web-browsers.
-Developers will notice the speed during the development when HMR (Hot Module Replacement) will kick-in over ESM (ECMAScript modules), the instantly update in the browser when changes is made.
+Developers will notice the speed during the development when HMR (Hot Module Replacement) will kick-in over ESM (ECMAScript modules), the instantly update in the browser when changes is made instead of the need to reload the hole page.

-The slogan for Vite is "Next Generation Frontend Tooling" which the really lives up to.
+The slogan for Vite is "Next Generation Frontend Tooling" which they really lives up to.

 ### **Milestone**